lleaff/coinmarketcap-extended-api/README.md

     * `cache`: Can be used to override the default in-JS heap cache.
                Must be an object with `has`, `get` and `set` methods.

-      The default cache is managed automatically (invalidated after 6 hours by default), and can also be refreshed manually by calling `refreshCache`.

 ### Instance methods:

 * **`idFromTicker(ticker): Promise<id>`**